Professor X: Fictional character biography

-Professor X is for a time the unknowing host of the evil psionic entity Onslaught, the result of a previous battle with Magneto.
-In that battle, Magneto uses his powers to rip out the adamantium bonded to Wolverine's skeleton, and a furious Xavier wipes Magneto's mind, leaving him in a coma.
-From the psychic trauma of Xavier using his powers so violently and the mixing of Magneto's and Xavier's repressed anger, Onslaught is born.
+Professor X is for a time the unknowing host of the evil psionic entity Onslaught, who was created from the combined repressed emotions of Professor X and Magneto.
 Onslaught wreaks havoc, destroying much of Manhattan, until many of Marvel's superheroes—including the Avengers, the Fantastic Four and the Hulk—destroy him.
 Xavier is left without his telepathy and, overcome with guilt, leaves the X-Men and is incarcerated for his actions.
-He later returns to the X-Men after Operation: Zero Tolerance, in which he is shocked by the cruel act of being turned over to the mutant-hating Bastion, following a clash with the sentient Cerebro and a team of impostor X-Men.
+He later returns to the X-Men after the events of Operation: Zero Tolerance.